neldonado/MobAttributeTuner/README.md

 # MobAttributeTuner

-A lightweight Minecraft plugin for Paper 1.21+ that allows you to customize mob attributes via a simple `config.yml` file.
+A lightweight Minecraft plugin for **Paper 1.21.5** that allows you to customize mob attributes via a simple `config.yml` file.

+🛠️ Built for: **Minecraft Java Edition 1.21.5**
+🔌 Server compatibility: **PaperMC (recommended)**

+> ⚠️ This plugin relies on the Bukkit API — it may not work on non-Bukkit forks like Forge or Fabric.

 ---